 RM’s workdays = Total workdays in the month – PTO

 For the calculation of RM’s workdays, only PTO will be reduced from the workdays.
-Any UPTOs taken during the month will count towards workdays for calculation of this metric.
+Any UPTOs taken during the month will count toward workdays for calculation of this metric.

 An RM must earn a minimum number of resolution credits to qualify for resolution payout.
 The minimum threshold to qualify will be set and will be revised on a quarterly basis.